Uterine fibroids (myomas)

 How do you detect uterine fibroids?

-• LH and FSH: evaluate reproductive hormone rhythm.
+• LH and FSH: assess reproductive status and the perimenopausal transition.

-• Haemoglobin and ferritin: check for anaemia due to heavy bleeding.
+• Iron, ferritin and haemoglobin: monitor for anaemia caused by heavy bleeding.

-• Vitamin D: low levels have been linked to increased fibroid risk.
+• Vitamin D: low levels are linked to increased fibroid risk and growth.

 Why early detection matters